CHTC/chtc-website-source/_events/2023-01-10-hpc-cluster-faq.md

 We are planning two FAQ sessions to go through needed transition steps and answer questions.
 These sessions will be offered:

-- Thursday, January 19, 9:30 - 10:30am: This session will be in-person at the Researcher’s Link in the Discovery Building.
+- Thursday, January 19, 9:30 - 10:30am: This session will be in-person at the Researchers' Link in the Discovery Building.
 Meet CHTC staff at the Discovery Building frontdesk to be let upstairs.
-- Tuesday, January 24, 12 - 1pm: This session will be online, at [this zoom link](https://uwmadison.zoom.us/j/92019432614?pwd=YkxPZEZ4ZG9TaTFkV0M3V0hPcU1zUT09).
+- Tuesday, January 24, 12 - 1pm: This session will be online, please email chtc@cs.wisc.edu for the Zoom link.

 No registration is required.